Best CBD for Anxiety

 • 150mg chamomile

-Each capsule also has a very small amount of vitamin B6; it’s not stated on the package exactly how much is in each serving, which implies it’s a very, very small amount.
-Recent research shows that taking high doses of vitamin B6 can lower anxiety levels by increasing GABA, an inhibitory neurotransmitter that quiets and calms the brain.
-However, because the amount of vitamin B6 isn’t listed, it’s hard to say whether or not it’d be enough to make a difference.
-The other three ingredients, however, have repeated clinical evidence that they lower anxiety.
-(Lazarus Naturals also doesn’t specify if they use a standardized ashwagandha extract, so it’s difficult to predict exactly how much of that is active compounds your body can use.)
+Unfortunately, because the amount of vitamin B6 isn’t listed, it’s hard to say whether or not it’d be enough to make a difference.
+And Lazarus Naturals, unlike Green Roads, doesn’t specify if it uses a standardized ashwagandha extract, so it’s difficult to predict exactly how much of that ashwagandha is active compounds your body can use.

-All of these ingredients show clinical evidence that they work, and they are available in doses that are generally lower than, but close to, those used in successful research studies.
-Ashwagandha is the furthest off, as its solo investigations generally find success around 600mg/day, but our testers found that Medterra’s Keep Calm gummies, which use 25mg CBD, 150mg ashwagandha, and 150mg L-theanine, made a bigger difference in their anxiety levels than high-dose ashwagandha on its own.
-So it’s likely you’ll find similar success with Lazarus Naturals’ Relax CBD capsules, especially considering the additions of vitamin B6 and chamomile.
+That being said, all of these ingredients show clinical evidence that they can work to lower anxiety, and most are available in doses that are generally lower than, but close to, those used in successful research studies.
+Ashwagandha is the furthest off, as its solo investigations generally find success around 600mg per day.

-These capsules are available in three container sizes:
+These capsules are available in two container sizes:

-This works out to 2-4 cents per milligram of CBD, which is exceptionally inexpensive for a multi-ingredient, full-spectrum CBD product.
+At 2-4 cents per milligram of CBD, this is exceptionally inexpensive for a multi-ingredient, full-spectrum CBD product.

 CBDistillery